 Training A Computational Lens on Rumination and Worry

 Why do we ruminate?
 Why do we worry?
-What is shared and what is distinct between these thinking patterns in terms of their constituent computations?
-Once these thinking patterns become entrenched, how do they influence our behavior? [key papers]
+What is shared and what is distinct between these thinking patterns? [key papers]

 Developing Clinical Principles and Translating them into Powerful Treatments